esphome/esphome-docs/components/number/template.rst

 .. code-block:: yaml

-    # Example configuration entry for setting a value, either in combination with set_action or add_on_state_callback() in a custom component.
+    # Example configuration entry for setting a value, either in combination with the set_action configuration or the add_on_state_callback() method in a custom component.
     number:
       - platform: template
         name: "Some setting"